-In the geometric framework, one can specify the structure of a manifold \mathcal{M} by a Riemannian metric.
-This is a continuous collection of dot products on the tangent space at each point of the manifold.
+In the geometric framework, one can specify the structure of a manifold $\mathcal{M}$ by a Riemannian metric.
+This is a continuous collection of scalar products on the tangent space at each point of the manifold.
 Thus, if we consider a curve on the manifold, we can compute at each point its instantaneous speed vector and its norm, the instantaneous speed.
 To compute the length of the curve, we can proceed as usual by integrating this value along the curve.
 The distance between two points of a connected Riemannian manifold is the minimum length among the curves joining these points.
-The curves realizing this minimum for any two points of the second order differential equations depending on the Riemannian metric.
-In the following, we assume that the manifold is geodesically complete, i.e. that the definition domain of all geodesics can be extended to \mathbb{R} .
+The curves realizing this minimum for any two points of the manifold are called geodesics.
+The calculus of variations shows that geodesics are the solutions of a system of second order differential equations depending on the Riemannian metric.
+In the following, we assume that the manifold is geodesically complete, i.e. that the definition domain of all geodesics can be extended to $\mathbb{R}$ .
 This means that the manifold has no boundary nor any singular point that we can reach in a finite time.
 As an important consequence, the Hopf-Rinow-De Rham theorem states that there always exists at least one minimizing geodesic between any two points of the manifold (i.e. whose length is the distance between the two points).

-Figure 1: Left: The tangent planes at points x and y of the sphere S_2 are different: the vectors v and w of $T_x \mathcal{M}$ cannot be compared to the vectors t and u of $T_y \mathcal{M}$.
-Thus, it is natural to define the dot product on each tangent plane.
+Figure 1: Left: The tangent planes at points x and y of the sphere $S_2$ are different: the vectors v and w of $T_x \mathcal{M}$ cannot be compared to the vectors t and u of $T_y \mathcal{M}$ .
+Thus, it is natural to define the scalar product on each tangent plane.
 Right: The geodesics starting at x are straight lines in the exponential map and the distance along them is conserved.